Citizenship Question Battle Over, Time to Pivot to a Complete Count

 - Stormwater Fees: The Jamestown, North Dakota City Council is considering a new stormwater fee to be applied to all properties, including property owned by nonprofits, churches, parks, and governments.
 The City itself would be expected to pay $3,150 per month under the proposed plan.
 The new fee would be assessed based on the size of the commercial property and $3 per month for residential.
 The ordinance creating the stormwater utility fee program passed unanimously on July 1, but the resolution adopting the fee structure has yet to be adopted.

 - Property Tax: A Maryland court held that a local health care campus failed to show that all of its property served a charitable purpose and determined some property tax exemptions did not qualify.
 The local supervisor of assessments had determined that a property with a for-profit dialysis center, memory care unit, and assisted living facilities were not eligible for the tax exemption, but long-term nursing care, rehabilitative services unit, and adult day care units qualified for exemptions because of the amount of Medicaid patients treated.
-An appeals court upheld the
+An appeals court upheld the ruling.

 Opening Up About Decent Working Conditions